-The average laptop user still requires a worksurface and so still needs to pay lip service to the traditional concerns of computer is theirs or which they can use and the need for ergonomic seating and including those relating to all the training that goes with it.
+The average laptop user still requires a worksurface and so still needs to pay lip service to the traditional concerns of computer and more efficient thereby reducing users including knowing which desk This inevitably brings with it a is theirs or which they can use and the need for ergonomic seating and including those relating to all the training that goes with it.
 Give that person a tablet which can be worked at while sitting in an armchair without cooking their thighs and things look very different indeed.
 The shape of the office and the shape of the person change.